-- A. Promote public use of all sections of the Nickey Line: - A1 Create a legibility to the entire route, ensuring users understand where they are in the context of the whole line - A2 Seek funding for the upgrade of surfaces to allow for travel between Hemel Hempstead, Redbourn and Harpenden for walkers, runners and cyclists and, as much as possible, for wheelchairs and pushchairs. - A3 Monitor usage by different user groups at various points along the route - A4 Create views out from the line where possible to connect users with the wider landscape - A5 Enhance access points, ensuring these are clearly signed and welcoming - B. Ensure engagement and involvement of the local community along the route - B1 Support the Friends of the Nickey Line to continue running events, activities and volunteering - B2 Publicise and facilitate potential for involvement from each of Harpenden, Redbourn and Hemel Hempstead - B3 Develop a scheme of interpretation that allows people to understand the history of the line and present day points of interest, with branding to reflect the historical use as a railway - B4 Protect remnant features of the railway and increase their visibility to the public, including Roundwood Halt and the various rail bridges - C. Enhance the Nickey Line's role in providing a green corridor - C1 Enhance key habitats including the trees, hedgerows and ground flora along the route - C2 Adopt appropriate management regimes - C3 Build in adaptability for the future, including the replacement of trees that die with appropriate native species - C4 Ensure good biosecurity practice is followed - D. Provide a safe and enjoyable route - D1 Conduct tree risk surveys and implement mitigation works - D2 Improve navigation of major road junctions where possible - D3 Promote responsible use and minimise conflict between those using the Nickey Line by differing means of transport - E. Uphold a high standard of maintenance - E1 Ensure surfaces are kept clear of debris and vegetation to maintain full access - E1 Regularly review the programme of vegetation management to ensure it continues to provide an attractive route and biodiverse habitat - E3 Ensure that value for money is obtained - E4 Install new benches, signage and other site 'furniture' as it is required and replace old ones when no longer fit for purpose - Ensure sufficient litter bins of an appropriate size and style are provided and emptied regularly
+- A. Promote public use of all sections of the Nickey Line: - A1 Create a legibility to the entire route, ensuring users understand where they are in the context of the whole line - A2 Seek funding for the upgrade of surfaces to allow for travel between Hemel Hempstead, Redbourn and Harpenden for walkers, runners and cyclists and, as much as possible, for wheelchairs and pushchairs. - A3 Monitor usage by different user groups at various points along the route - A4 Create views out from the line where possible to connect users with the wider landscape - A5 Enhance access points, ensuring these are clearly signed and welcoming - B. Ensure engagement and involvement of the local community along the route - B1 Support the Friends of the Nickey Line to continue running events, activities and volunteering - B2 Publicise and facilitate potential for involvement from each of Harpenden, Redbourn and Hemel Hempstead - B3 Develop a scheme of interpretation that allows people to understand the history of the line and present day points of interest, with branding to reflect the historical use as a railway - B4 Protect remnant features of the railway and increase their visibility to the public, including Roundwood Halt and the various rail bridges - C. Enhance the Nickey Line's role in providing a green corridor - C1 Enhance key habitats including the trees, hedgerows and ground flora along the route - C2 Adopt appropriate management regimes - C3 Build in adaptability for the future, including the replacement of trees that die with appropriate native species - C4 Ensure good biosecurity practice is followed - D. Provide a safe and enjoyable route - D1 Conduct tree risk surveys and implement mitigation works - D2 Improve navigation of major road junctions where possible - D3 Promote responsible use and minimise conflict between those using the Nickey Line by differing means of transport - E. Uphold a high standard of maintenance - E1 Ensure surfaces are kept clear of debris and vegetation to maintain full access - E1 Regularly review the programme of vegetation management to ensure it continues to provide an attractive route and biodiverse habitat - E3 Ensure that value for money is obtained - E4 Replace benches, signage and other site 'furniture' as it is required